By Nancy · Last updated: July 26, 2026

 Last-Mile Connectivity Solutions

-To address these challenges, service providers are exploring last-mile connectivity solutions such as fiber-optic extensions and advanced wireless technologies to improve rural internet access.
+To tackle these issues, service providers are investigating last-mile connectivity options like fiber-optic extensions and cutting-edge wireless technologies to enhance internet access in rural areas.

 Government Initiatives for Equal Access